uncertainlyprincipaled/YaleGWI/README.md

 - CUDA-related packages may take a moment to download - this is normal.

 The project will automatically detect the Kaggle environment and configure paths accordingly.
 The dataset is already available in Kaggle's input directory, so no additional download is needed.

+The cells will be created with proper formatting and will be executed automatically.
+You can then modify and re-run individual cells as needed.

 ### AWS SageMaker
 - Clone the repository and ensure it is available in the appropriate directory (e.g., `/opt/ml/code/YaleGWI`).